affinidi/affinidi-sdjwt-dart/README.md

 }
 ```

-For more sample usage, go to the [example folder](https://github.com/affinidi/affinidi-sdjwt-dart/tree/main/example/).
+For more examples, go to the [example folder](https://github.com/affinidi/affinidi-sdjwt-dart/tree/main/example/).

 ## API Reference